W.D. Hamilton's evolutionary theory driving world-changing research

 Differences between Darwin, Hamilton

 The difference between Darwin’s theory of natural selection and Hamilton’s theory of inclusive fitness can be explained by using the analogy of a factory.
-Think of the number of products sold like the number of babies born."You can think of the factory’s profits as the [evolutionary]
+Think of the number of products sold like the number of babies born.

 If every worker had to design, assemble, stock, sell and ship a product from beginning to end on their own, they would keep all the profits but produce at a slow rate.
 Productivity could also be sabotaged by competition from others.
 This scenario is like Darwin’s theory of natural selection, where every individual has their own babies, explained Thompson.